storageos/storageos.github.io/_docs/reference/cli/node.md

 ### `storageos node ls`

-To view the state of your cluster run:
+To view the state of your cluster, run:

 ```bash
 $ storageos node ls